UDN

 In UnrealScript, there are no global functions, so there is no concept of "replicated global functions".
 A function is always called in the context of a particular Actor.

-Too many replicated functions can flood the available bandwidth (because the are always replicated, regardless of available bandwidth), whereas replicated variables automatically are throttled and parceled out according to bandwidth available.
+Too many replicated functions can flood the available bandwidth (because the are always replicated, regardless of available bandwidth), where as replicated variables automatically are throttled and parceled out according to bandwidth available.

 Function calls are replicated only during UnrealScript execution when they are actually called, whereas variables are replicated only at the end of the current tick when no script code is executing.